MilenTecle/Inventory-Manager/README.md

 ### Features left to implement
-  - When a user shares an inventory list, the user can choose if it's only read permisson or edit and/or delete permission.
+  - When a user shares an inventory list, the user can choose to share permission, only read permisson or edit and/or delete permission.
   - When a user wants to clone the orignial list again, the user will get an error message saying "The invenontory has already been cloned".
 I've added that as a solution to not violate the unique name constraint.
 In the future, I would like to implement so that an incrementing number, starting from 1 is appended after the word "cloned" to get around this problem.
   - Create a view on the landing page so that non registered users can see a QR code containing an example list.
 The share and download links are disabled so that the user can see what features are available for a registered user.
   - Let the user choose to have public or private lists so that other users can copy another users list.
   - Implement a search bar, so the user can search for inventories if there are many inventory lists.
   - Implement pagination in case of many inventory lists, in particular on mobile view.
+  - To change my emailaddress to a more generic emailaddress in the application.

 ## CRUD